 “Also, most of my work weeks I do work overtime as needed because working with such highly advanced medical machinery every day it does have its delays or occasional malfunction or error that can take minutes or hours to repair,” Fragassi said.
 “Also, since we are working with very sick cancer patients, who may need extra attention or time then is allotted for their treatment, it could put us behind schedule.
 With that being said, I wouldn’t trade it in for anything because it truly is an awesome career.”

 There is no greater time to enter the growing career of a Radiation Therapist then now!
-Employment for this career in healthcare is projected to grow 12 percent from 2016 to 2026 (BLS).
-Faster than the average for all occupations, this growth is a result of the increasing incidences of cancer (especially amongst the geriatric population).
+Employment for this career in healthcare is projected to grow 9 percent over the next decade (BLS).
+Faster than the average for all occupations, this growth is a result of the increasing incidences of cancer (especially among the geriatric population).
 Although cancer research and treatments are constantly advancing, radiation therapy is still considered to be one of the most effective treatment measures, leading to greater demand for Radiation Therapists.

 He added that most of the time, a Radiation Therapist will need to “work their way up the ladder.”
 This can be done by working per diem at multiple facilities for through taking part-time positions to get a foot in the door somewhere.
 By doing this, a Radiation Therapist can become the first person who comes to mind when a full-time position opens.